 Q: How do I cancel the Work Sharing plan?

 A: If you no longer need a Work Sharing plan, stop giving the Work Sharing forms to your participating employees until the plan expires.
 Refer to the notice of Work Sharing plan approval for the expiration date of the approved plan.
-You can also request to cancel the plan by submitting a written notice to our Special Claims Office.
+You can also request to cancel the plan by submitting a written notice to the Special Claims Office.

 Q: How many subsequent Work Sharing plans can I receive?